mm80843/T3.5/docs/Benef/PBN__Benef_472.md

 # __Heat reduction__

-## Name of the Benefit

-Implementing energy-efficient technologies and renewable energy sources can reduce heat emissions and improve air quality.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can improve property values by incorporating materials and surfaces with high albedo, enhancing comfort and reducing energy consumption.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_512.md)